 Mark was one of the first reporters to speak with friends and family of the victims from the Danzig street shooting in the summer of 2012.
 He was also on the frontlines of the Toronto G20 protests and covered the disturbing stories involving former Colonel Russell Williams during his appearance and sentencing in a Belleville courtroom.

 Prior to his time with Global News, Mark was deeply entrenched in the world of sports, as a reporter for Rogers Sportsnet.
 He covered every major professional sports event and concluded his time there working the sidelines as the Toronto Raptors beat reporter.

 Mark spent his formative years in journalism as the host of YTV News.

 In March of 2011, Mark experienced a seizure while reporting live during Global Toronto’s News Hour.
 He was diagnosed with epilepsy soon after and has since become an ambassador for raising awareness.

-Mark loves to stay at home with his wife, Nora, and two young daughters.
-All the while, finding more stories to share, just down the street.
+Mark loves to explore the city with his wife, Nora, and two young daughters.